Nature40/pimod/README.md

 ##### `HOST CMD [PARAMS...]`
 `HOST` executed a command on the local host and can be used to prepare files, cross-compile software, etc.

+#### 4. Postprocess Stage
+##### `ZERO`
+`ZERO` fills unused space in the filesystem with zeros.
+This allows for better compression of the resulting image, resulting in smaller image files.
+Useful when creating images for distribution.

 ### Pifile Extensions
 Because the *Pifile* is just a Bash script, some ~~dirty~~ brilliant hacks and extensions are possible.